 Citizenship, Democracy, and Political Inclusion (2024 – 2027)

-While existing scholarship focuses largely on contemporary politics, ranging from the role of far-right political parties and social mobilization to court decisions, there is a lack of theories that considers factors beyond democratic politics.
+Existing scholarship focuses largely on contemporary politics, ranging from the role of far-right political parties and social mobilization to court decisions, but there is a lack of theories that considers factors beyond democratic politics.
 This project theorizes that regime-level factors create meaningful contexts for understanding variation in citizenship policy settings.
 As a result, democracies and autocracies may both maintain similarly accessible (or restrictive) citizenship laws but be motivated by distinct reasons.

 Working with colleagues at EUI’s Global Citizenship Observatory (GLOBALCIT), this project will support the expansion of the Global Citizenship Law Dataset, which describes laws for gaining and losing citizenship, across 191 countries and between the years 1960 and 2024.
 With this novel dataset, we will be able to examine the relationship between citizenship policy and regime-type both cross-case and over time, making significant contributions to scholarly literature on citizenship and migration, public policymaking, welfare, immigration politics, and democratization.